 - 18.4 Broadcasters are permitted to have commercial communications promoting events or activities that have alcohol sponsorship.
-The sponsor of the event or activity and the sponsor's product(s) may be referenced in the commercial communication but shall not be more prominent than the event or activity being promoted. - 18.5 Broadcasters shall ensure that sports programmes and sports bulletins, including competitions within sports programmes produced or commissioned by the broadcaster, do not promote alcohol brands. - 18.6 Broadcasters shall ensure that solus/whistle breaks advertising spots during sports programmes do not promote alcohol brands.
-Solus/whistle spots are understood as isolated or individual advertising spots before the normal advertising breaks at half-time or full-time in programme coverage of a sports event. - 18.7 Broadcasters shall ensure that, in addition to the requirements set out above, commercial communications for alcoholic beverages meet the following requirements: - a) they shall not be broadcast in or around children's programmes. - b) they shall be broadcast only in or around programmes with an adult audience profile of 75% or greater. - c) they shall not be broadcast, between 6am and 10am, between the date of this Code and 10 January 2025, noting that a more extensive broadcast 'watershed' under the Public Health (Alcohol) Act 2018 is currently expected to take effect as of that date.3 - 18.8 Broadcasters shall ensure that, where alcohol advertising is permissible, it is limited to a maximum of 25% of sold advertising time and only one in four advertisements for alcoholic beverages is permissible across the broadcast day.
+The sponsor of the event or activity and the sponsor's product(s) may be referenced in the commercial communication but shall not be more prominent than the event or activity being promoted. - 18.5 Broadcasters shall ensure that sports programmes and sports bulletins made or commissioned by the broadcaster, including competitions within sports programmes produced or commissioned by the broadcaster, do not directly promote alcohol brands. - 18.6 Broadcasters shall ensure that solus/whistle breaks advertising spots during sports programmes do not promote alcohol brands.
+Solus/whistle spots are understood as isolated or individual advertising spots before the normal advertising breaks at half-time or full-time in programme coverage of a sports event. - 18.7 Broadcasters shall ensure that, in addition to the requirements set out above, commercial communications for alcoholic beverages meet the following requirements: - a) they shall not be broadcast in or around children's programmes. - b) they shall be broadcast only in or around programmes with an adult audience profile of 75% or greater. - c) they shall not be broadcast, between 6am and 10am. - 18.8 Broadcasters shall ensure that, where alcohol advertising is permissible, it is limited to a maximum of 25% of sold advertising time and only one in four advertisements for alcoholic beverages is permissible across the broadcast day.
 No more than two advertisements for alcoholic beverages can appear in any one advertising break. - 18.9 Broadcasters shall identify the programmes that carry commercial communications for alcoholic beverages and shall publish this list on a website maintained by the broadcaster. - 18.10 Broadcasters shall enforce a Code of Conduct for their presenters ensuring that speech content that glamorises or encourages over-consumption or misuse of alcohol is prevented.
 Each broadcaster will publish this Code on a website it maintains and make a copy of the Code generally available.